adeira/universe/src/mrtnzlml-meta/docs/relay.md

 - https://github.com/graphql/graphql-js/pull/2319
 - https://gist.github.com/robrichard/f563fd272f65bdbe8742764f1a149b2b

 `@defer` directive is not really ready in GraphQL world (no matter what framework) but there is a different solution which you can use today.
-All you need is a refetch container and `@inline` directive.
+All you need is a refetch container and `@include` directive.
 Let's say you want to fetch "note" lazily for some reason.
 Simply wrap the component into `createRefetchContainer` instead of `createFragmentContainer` and fetch some parts of the fragment conditionally like so:

 ```js
 export const NoteContainer = createRefetchContainer(